toburger/FSharp.Sql/Readme.md

 }
 ```

-This allows also to compose the commands not only step by step, but you can pass a command also as parameter `action` (which could be the `program` from before).
+This allows us to compose the commands not only step by step, but you can pass a command also as parameter `action` (which could be the `program` from before).

 Finally you execute the program by running the following commands.